-Preparation of the Monitoring and MRV systems will include institutional and capacity building arrangements in the relevant national and state institutions (Figure 12).
+Preparation of the Monitoring and MRV systems will include institutional and capacity building arrangements in the relevant national and state institutions (Figure 13).
 The objectives are to manage the following elements at the national level on a permanent basis: (i) the safeguards, (ii) the national forest inventory, (iii) satellite-based forest monitoring system, and (iv) the GHG inventory.
 It is important to design an institutional structure that will be responsible to set up a National GHG inventory.
 The national system will include several tasks such as the MRV, the NFI, land statistics and national statistics.
 The national system will design legal, institutional and procedural arrangements between the entities in charge of these tasks.
 The national system will be adapted to the national circumstances.
 This system will be in charge of planning, preparing and managing the national GHG inventory.
 The concept of National systems is explained in paragraph 9 of the Annex to Decision 19/CMP.1.
 REDD+ will be a mechanism that will require in Phase 2 the full participation of national institutions in Non-Annex I Parties to the financial mechanism under the Convention (e.g. like Annex I countries under the Kyoto Protocol).
 Thus, most probably countries participating in REDD+ will be required to set up such National systems.

-At national level, the proposed design is composed of four main entities.
-The special Climate Change Unit is in charge of the coordination of the whole REDD+ implementation and is connected with the head of State Office.
-It is also the lead agency and responsible for the coordination between the other agencies.
+Figure 13.
+Nigerian system for GHG inventory in the context of REDD+ activities agencies.
 The Special Climate Change Unit will also be in charge of the reporting to the UNFCCC and archiving the data, data access and sharing and information dissemination.
 The GHG inventory unit will be established and will be in charge of the compilation of estimates.
 The data from the forest inventory are collected by the forest department.
 The land area data are collected by the NASDRA (the role of NASRDA in monitoring forest area and forest area change was mentioned by stakeholders during the UN-REDD mission of February 2011).
 On one hand, data produced by NASRDA can be used for the stratification of land for the forest department and forest commission.
 On the other hand, the data from forest department and forest commission can be used for field validation.
 Quality control is performed by the personnel from the GHG unit who compile the inventory.
 Quality Assurance is conducted by personnel not directly involved in the inventory compilation/development process (e.g. Independent evaluation).
 The verification refers to the collection of activities and procedures conducted during the planning and development, or after completion of an inventory that can help to establish its reliability for the intended applications of the inventory.
 The independent review is performed by the UNFCCC review expert team to verify the transparency, consistency, comparability, completeness and accuracy of the submitted data.